sumimakito/Awesome-qr.js/README.md

 callback | Data URI of the generated QR code will be available here. 生成的二维码 Data URI 可以在回调中取得 bindElement | Element to inject the generated QR code into.
 MUST be the ID of the target element. (without the "#" prefix).
 Element type can be `<div>`, `<img>`, etc.

-> If you'd like to try out the feature `bindElement`, explore the source code of [this page](https://www.bitcat.cc/webapp/awesome-qr/index2.html).

 ### Introducing EFQRCode written in Swift

 EFQRCode is a tool to generate QRCode image or recognize QRCode from image, in Swift.